xbach/docs/trezor-user/troubleshooting.rst

 Contact Support
 ---------------

-If you encountered any other problem or suggested solutions didn't solve your issue, please contact our `Customer Support <mailto:support@trezor.io>`_.
+If you encountered any other problem or suggested solutions didn't solve your issue, please contact us via `Support Center <https://trezor.io/support>`_